dennismilton/home-assistant-addons-traefik/traefik/DOCS.md

 Traefik bundled as an Home Assistant add-on.

+### This was forked and updated from an inactive github project [here](https://alxx.nl/home-assistant-addons/) -
+99% of the work on this was done by [alex3305](https://github.com/alex3305), i have simply updated the code to deploy the latest Traefik release.

 ## Installation

 Follow these steps to get the add-on installed on your system: